The Story behind Capes for Kids:

-I wanted to share a little of my journey and what women and children living in shelters have taught me for the past 7 years.
-I have been taught about courage, hope, faith, joy and happiness.
-I have witnessed women speaking their truth in front of total strangers.
-I have also been a teacher and have seen the lack of programs in shelters that nurture the child from within.
+I have been taught about courage, bravery, faith, authenticity, vulnerability, joy, hope, and happiness.
+I have witnessed women speaking their truth in front of total strangers. (warrior indeed) I have also been a teacher and have seen the lack of programs in shelters that nurture the child from within.
 I am truly honored and humbled to have women share their story with me.
-Stories of horrendous sexual abuse, mental abuse and homelessness.
-After years of being a student and teacher I was once again being shown another way I could serve.
+Stories of horrendous sexual abuse, mental abuse and eventually homelessness.
+After years of being a student and teacher I was once again was being shown another way I could serve.
 In 2010 I was watching the Oprah Winfrey Show and the topic was about families in the inner city of Newark, NJ.
-A mother shared on the show how she told her son, GIVE IT UP!
+A mother shared how she told her son, GIVE IT UP!
 NO ONE IS GOING TO SAVE US.
-Immediately I burst into tears but quickly those tears turns into action.
+Immediately I burst into tears but quickly those tears turned into action.
 This mother had lost hope and most importantly she didn’t even see her son had everything within him to be somebody.
 The torch of fear, doubt and most importantly hopelessness was passed.
-I said out loud, every child living in a shelter needs to know, Don’t wait for a superhero, BE ONE!
+I said out loud, every child living in a shelter needs to hear, Don’t wait for a superhero, BE ONE!

 I remember Tyler Perry’s interview on Oprah and how he shared his darkest days as a child.
 Family members and friends had molested him.
-He spoke about his survival skill, his “imagination” Today, Tyler still says not only is his faith important but his imagination.
-Last year I had a mother at Detroit Rescue Mission share with me how she put on her sons cape and ran down the hall.
-I told her what a beautiful message you sent to your son.
+He spoke about his survival skill, his “imagination.”
+Today, Tyler still says not only is his faith important but his imagination.
+I had a mother at a Rescue Mission share with me how she put on her sons cape and ran down the hall.
+I told her what an amazing and beautiful message you placed in your sons heart.
 Her eyes immediately filled with tears.
-The cape speaks to all ages no matter who is wearing it.
+The cape speaks to all ages no matter who is wearing it or making it.
 Capes for Kids!
-An armor of hope, love and courage.
+An armor of strength, imagination and hope!

 Do I believe in Superman?
 NO. Do I believe in people?
 YES.
 Thank you to every single person that has made a cape.
 Your time, love and talent is going much further than you could ever imagine.